Information for Employees During COVID-19

 Learn about ...

-As we continue to implement safeguards to minimize the risk of infection and reduce the number of people on campus, starting Wednesday, March 18, building access for non-clinical facilities around campus have moved to restricted access.
+Building access for non-clinical facilities around campus has moved to restricted access.
 Badges should be worn by UTSW employees at all times.

 You will need to use your badge to gain access to: